Heiltsuk Nation: Great Bear Rainforest

-Heiltsuk Herring Rights, R. v.
-Gladstone and Dispute with DFO
+Heiltsuk herring rights, R. v.
+Gladstone and dispute with the DFO

 The Heiltsuk have a long history and relationship with herring.
 The 1997 Supreme Court of Canada decision R. v.
 Gladstone was a significant legal and constitutional victory for the Heiltsuk.
-The SCC found that the Heiltsuk have a pre-existing Aboriginal right to herring that includes a commercial element.
+The SCC found that the Heiltsuk have a pre-existing Indigenous right to herring that includes a commercial element.

-Since the Gladstone decision was rendered the Heiltsuk have been in a dispute with Canada regarding implementation of the ruling as well as with the science used by DFO.
+Since the Gladstone decision was rendered the Heiltsuk have been in a dispute with Canada regarding implementation of the ruling as well as with the science used by the DFO.
 The dispute boiled over in 2015 with the Heiltsuk occupying the local DFO office.

-Notes on Nomenclature
+Nomenclature

-The Heiltsuk are not well known among non-Aboriginal people.
+The Heiltsuk are not well known among non-Indigenous people.
 Part of this is due to the confusing terminology applied to First Nations over time.
 The Heiltsuk have been subsumed, inaccurately, as 'Northern Kwakiutl', Kwakiutl, and have also been known as Bella Bella (Indians), Milbanke Indians and by tribal terminology that applies to smaller tribal groups of the Heiltsuk.